3DNow!

-However, the instruction set never gained much popularity, and AMD announced on August 2010 that support for 3DNow! would be dropped in future AMD processors, except for two instructions (the PREFETCH and PREFETCHW instructions).
+However, the instruction set never gained much popularity, and AMD announced in August 2010 that support for 3DNow! would be dropped in future AMD processors, except for two instructions, PREFETCH and PREFETCHW.
 These two instructions are also available in Bay-Trail Intel processors.

 History

 3DNow! was developed at a time when 3D graphics were becoming mainstream in PC multimedia and games.
 Realtime display of 3D graphics depended heavily on the host CPU's floating-point unit (FPU) to perform floating-point calculations, a task in which AMD's K6 processor was easily outperformed by its competitor, the Intel Pentium II.

 As an enhancement to the MMX instruction set, the 3DNow! instruction-set augmented the MMX SIMD registers to support common arithmetic operations (add/subtract/multiply) on single-precision (32-bit) floating-point data.
 Software written to use AMD's 3DNow! instead of the slower x87 FPU could execute up to four times faster, depending on the instruction mix.